Nik-Potokar/MyDalamudPlugins/README.md

 * Main combo works correctly
 * Proc Feature dosent work needs to be updated

 ## BlackMage
 * Easy blm rotation is now added onto fire4 (previously on enochian)

 ## Astro
 * Works as intended
-* Adding crown play feature in next update
+* Crown play added (Icon bugged/only works after you play a card)

 ## Sage
 * Features Will be added

 ## Reaper
 * Basic combo and aoe combo added
+*

 ## Dragoon
 /////// Cant test